madbrow007/breedidentifier/README.md

 The data has 60 images in the training set and 60 in the test set of about 6 different dog breeds.

 ### GUI
-Anvil was used to create a user interface for the notebooks functions and trained model
+Anvil was used to create a user interface for the notebook's functions and trained model
 ![visualizations](https://user-images.githubusercontent.com/47118983/160707344-418e1da1-e965-42ef-9a6e-f4b616ef193e.PNG)